DV

 Strategy & risk

-SPHD tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
-Beta is 0.51 for SPHD and 0.68 for SPYD, indicating SPHD is less volatile relative to the market.
+SPHD tracks S&P 500 Low Volatility High Dividend Index with a dividend approach, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
+Beta is 0.45 for SPHD and 0.62 for SPYD, making SPHD the less volatile of the two by this measure.

 Fund details